v112263/it-autonomos-spain/_includes/en/09_sip_family.md

 ### Getting a plastic SIP for family members

+> With the SIP card, patients can receive medical services in public hospitals and clinics.
+The procedure for obtaining
+> a card may vary depending on which comunidad autónoma of Spain you live in.
+Somewhere initially they issue a plastic
+> permanent SIP when you first go to apply for it, and somewhere they issue a paper SIP with a limited validity period.
+I
+> recommend finding out this information in your Centro de Salud.

 For me, it turned out to be quite simple.

 1. First, I made an appointment (cita) at the Seguridad Social.